List of Soul Reapers in Bleach: Sentarō Kotsubaki

 Sentarō Kotsubaki (小椿 仙太郎, Kotsubaki Sentarō) is the co-Third Seat Officer of Squad Thirteen, a position he shares with Kiyone, whom he often competes with in order to impress his captain.
 He later becomes Lieutenant when Rukia becomes Captain.

-He is voiced by Kōichi Tōchika in the Japanese version of the anime and Patrick Seitz in the English dub (except in episode 41 where he was voiced by Michael Lindsay).
+He is voiced by Kōichi Tōchika in the original Japanese version of the anime and Patrick Seitz in the English dub (except in episode 41 where he was voiced by Michael Lindsay).

+Zennosuke Kurumadani

+Zennosuke Kurumadani (車谷 善之介, Kurumadani Zennosuke), sometimes referred to as either "Fro-Man" (アフロさん, Afurosan) or "Af-san" (アフさん, Afusan) due to his comically large Afro, is the egocentric Soul Reaper who replaces Rukia Kuchiki as the guardian of the areas around Karakura Town.
+By the return of the Wandenreich, he is replaced by Ryūnosuke Yuki and Shino Madarame as guardians of Karakura Town.
+After the distortions of the Three Worlds grow exponentially, Akon dispatches him to eliminate Hollows in the Human World.
+He is the 10th Seat officer of the Thirteenth Division.
+His zanpakutō is called Tsuchinamazu.

+He is voiced by Masashi Yabe in the original Japanese version of the anime and by Kirk Thornton in the English dub (except in episode 80 where he is voiced by Terrence Stone).

 Ryūnosuke Yuki

 Ryūnosuke Yuki (行木 竜ノ介, Yuki Ryūnosuke) is a member of Squad Thirteen, replacing Zennosuke Kurumadani in overseeing Karakura Town during the Wandenreich arc.
 Ryūnosuke is an easily frightened, timid figure who lacks confidence in his abilities, but often overcomes his fear during critical situations.
-Ichigo saves Ryūnosuke from Hollows.
+Ichigo's group saves Ryūnosuke from Hollows.
 During the war of the Soul Society, Ryūnosuke learns about the conflict between Soul Reapers and Quincies.
-His fate is unknown.
+After the distortions of the Three Worlds grow exponentially, Akon dispatches him to eliminate Hollows in the Human World.

-He is voiced by Daiki Yamashita in the Japanese version of the anime and Aleks Le in the English dub.
+He is voiced by Daiki Yamashita in the original Japanese version of the anime and Aleks Le in the English dub.

+Shino Madarame

+Shino Madarame (斑目 志乃, Madarame Shino) is a member of Squad Thirteen, replacing Zennosuke Kurumadani in overseeing Karakura Town during the Wandenreich arc.
+She is a tomboyish, loud and rude young Soul Reaper and Ikkaku's little sister.
+Ichigo's group saves Shino from Hollows.
+During the war of the Soul Society, Shino learns about the conflict between Soul Reapers and Quincies.
+After the distortions of the Three Worlds grow exponentially, Akon dispatches him to eliminate Hollows in the Human World.

+She is voiced by Asami Seto in the original Japanese version of the anime and Amber Lee Connors in the English dub.